epfl-lara/cs550/labs/lab01/README.md

 - Even though simplest cases may work automatically, in general you may need to prove additional lemmas
 - Prove lemmas in order; earlier lemmas (and their structure) will help you with subsequent lemmas

+## Submission
+Once you've completed all proofs, you can submite your solution SubList.scala file on Moodle.